Patella Maltracking

 Also consider

-- Training errors: rapid increases in squatting, hills, jumping, or running can flare the joint before it has adapted.
+• Training errors: fast increases in squatting, hills, jumping or running can flare the joint before it adapts.

-Research and current best-practice guidance support a multi-factor approach rather than blaming only the VMO or one “weak muscle”.
-Exercise, education, and load management usually work best when they target the full movement pattern.
-If you want a broader evidence summary, see this best-practice guide for patellofemoral pain.
+Current best-practice guidance supports a multi-factor approach rather than blaming only the VMO or one “weak muscle”.
+Exercise, education and load management usually work best when they target the full movement pattern.
+For a broader evidence summary, see this best-practice guide for patellofemoral pain.

 How do you know if patella maltracking is contributing to your knee pain?